mzipay/FLACManager/doc/source/index.rst

 * file system directory and file name templates for encoded files (including the option to generate safe, cross-platform names)

+.. versionadded:: 0.8.1
+   Folder and file name patterns can now be specified on a per-album basis.
+   (Non-default patterns are persisted with metadata.)

 .. versionadded:: 0.8.0
    Custom Vorbis comments and/or ID3v2 tags can be specified on a per-album and per-track basis.